Trump says Islamic State leader dead after US raid in Syria

 Planning for the operation began two weeks ago, Trump said, after the U.S. gained unspecified intelligence on al-Baghdadi’s whereabouts.
 Eight military helicopters flew for more than an hour over territory controlled by Russian and Syrian forces, Trump said, before landing under gunfire at the compound.

 Trump vividly described the raid and took extensive questions from reporters for more than 45 minutes Sunday.
 He said U.S. forces breached the walls of the building because the doors were booby-trapped and chased al-Baghdadi into the tunnel, which partially collapsed after al-Baghdadi detonated the suicide vest.
-Trump also revealed that U.S. forces spent roughly two hours on the ground collecting intelligence.
+Trump said a military dog was injured by the explosive blast.
+He also revealed that U.S. forces spent roughly two hours on the ground collecting intelligence.

 Trump said he watched the operation from the White House Situation room as it played out live “as though you were watching a movie.”
 He suggested he may order the release of the video so that the world knows al-Baghdadi did not die of a hero and spent his final moments “crying, “whimpering” and “screaming.”